empovit/nomad-playground/README.md

 Make sure to change the `data_dir` path in [standalone-server-conf.hcl](standalone-server-conf.hcl) and [standalone-client-conf.hcl](standalone-client-conf.hcl).

-**NOTE**: If you encounter problems starting the server on subsequent runs, and are OK with _losing any persistent data_ of the test Nomad cluster, delete the data directory.
+**NOTE**: If you encounter problems starting the server on subsequent runs, and are OK with _losing any persistent data_ of the test Nomad cluster, delete the data directory (`rm -rf /tmp/nomad-server/*`).

 # Start Nomad